tataton/react-curriculum-proposal/README.md

     ```
     > npm start
     ```
-    and testing the address http://localhost:5000/author in a tool like Postman, or in the browser.
+    and sending an HTTP GET request to the address http://localhost:5000/author in a tool like Postman, or in the browser.
 If all went well, the response should be a JSON object with your name in it!

-* This works, as long as our CRA dev server is turned off.
-But the moment we turn it on, the CRA server will intercept all communication with the server and interpret it as requests for web files.
-That's unfortunate; we need the CRA dev server, listening on port 3000, to know that non-file requests should be handled by our Node.js server listening on port 5000.
+* Now that we have two servers working independently, what we really want is for our browser to communicate with just one domain (as it will in production).
+We want our browser to send a GET request to `'/'` to get files, and to `'/author'` to get data.
+Unfortunately, the CRA server is set by default to interpret all requests as file requests.
+Instead, we need the CRA dev server, listening on port 3000, to know that non-file requests should be handled by our Node.js server listening on port 5000.
 We can do this by configuring the CRA server to _proxy_ these requests to the right address.
 Luckily for us, CRA makes this easy to do.
 All we need is to add a key-value pair to our `/client/package.json`:

     ```
     {